lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - Project Neem
 - Project Uma

-## operationally defining freedom for free elections: see
+## Operationally defining freedom for free elections: see
 From Sin-obsessed-authoritarianism to Naive-rebellion-revolution to 1970's denial-ism, to 2020-Information-War from/in The Spirit of The Code
 From Science to STEM: The State of Nature, Natural Law, Montesquieu, and Edmund Burke: Edmund Burke, Jeffrey Hinton, and the Evolution of STEM in Culture and AI-Computer-Science in Practice
 2024.02.20-22

-## long term infrastructure costs
+## Long term infrastructure costs

-# platform and OS safety policies
+# Platform and OS safety policies
 - OS update policies
 - choice of OS
 - factors